USS America (LHA 6) Conducts Preservation

-250901-N-WJ234-1111 NORTH PACIFIC OCEAN (Sept.
-1, 2025) Sailors assigned to the forward-deployed amphibious assault ship USS America (LHA 6), paint a space, Sept.
-1. America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
+250904-N-BW367-1008 NORTH PACIFIC OCEAN (Sept.
+4, 2025) Aviation Boatswain’s Mate (Handling) 3rd Class Thomas Owen from Valley Ranch, Wyoming assigned to the forward-deployed amphibious assault ship USS America (LHA 6) paints the interior of the hangar bay while in the North Pacific Ocean, Sept.
+4. America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Sam McNeely)
+(U.S. Navy photo by Mass Communication Specialist Seaman Nicholas Douglass)

 |Date Taken: